CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Theoretical Framework

 \subsection{Extraction of CP violating phase in presence of NSI}

-After examining the CP violating effects analytically in vacuum, in matter, and in the presence of NSI, we now investigate the possibility of extracting the intrinsic CP violation from the admixture of intrinsic and extrinsic contributions.
-By separating these components and rearranging the terms in the CP asymmetry expression, we obtain $\Delta P_{\mu e}^{CP} = P_{\mu e} - \bar{P}_{\mu e}$ as shown in Eq.~(\ref{eq:2.25}).
+Motivated by the enhanced sensitivity to the CP phase $\delta$ at higher oscillation maxima, we now investigate the possibility of extracting intrinsic CP violation from the observed CP asymmetry, which contains both intrinsic and extrinsic contributions.
+By separating the intrinsic and extrinsic components and rearranging the terms in the CP asymmetry expression, we obtain $\Delta P_{\mu e}^{CP} = P_{\mu e} - \bar{P}_{\mu e}$ as shown in Eq.~(\ref{eq:2.25}).